-Description: Kext bundle path (e.g. System/Library \Extensions \IONetworkingFamily.kext).
+Description: Kext bundle path (e.g. System\Library \Extensions \IONetworkingFamily.kext).

-Type: plist string Failsafe: Empty Description: Arbitrary ASCII string used to provide human readable reference for the entry.
+Description: Arbitrary ASCII string used to provide human readable reference for the entry.
 Whether this value is used is implementation defined.

 Description: Set to true to load this kernel extension from the system volume when not present in the kernel cache.